Higher Than Heaven: Marketing and singles

-On 19 October 2022, Goulding announced the album's title and revealed its artwork cover, with an initial release date of 3 February 2023.
-However, on 9 January 2023, Goulding announced an initial delay to 24 March, stating "...we've had some exciting opportunities appear behind the scenes."
-On 28 February, she announced a second delay to 7 April; stating issues with sourcing eco-friendly material for the album's physical formats.
+Higher Than Heavens first single, "Easy Lover" featuring Big Sean, was released on 15 July 2022.
+On 19 October, Goulding announced the album's title and revealed its cover artwork, with an initial release date of 3 February 2023.
+Same day, "Let It Die" was released as the second single, alongside Carlota Guerrero-directed music video.
+She promoted "Easy Lover" and discussed fan expectations for the project in an interview with Billboard News.
+However, on 9 January 2023, Goulding announced an initial delay to 24 March, stating: "We've had some exciting opportunities appear behind the scenes."
+At the same time, it was confirmed that a then-new single titled "Like a Saviour" would be released as of 10 January.
+On 28 February, she announced a second delay of the album to 7 April, stating issues with sourcing eco-friendly material for the album's physical formats.

-On 31 March, Goulding released the songs "Midnight Dreams", "Cure for Love", "Love Goes On" and "Higher Than Heaven" on digital platforms in conjunction with her appearance on the Amazon Freevee concert film Monumental; making the first 8 tracks of the album available.
-On 7 April, the day of the album's release, Goulding released a music video for "Better Man", directed by Tom Sandford.
+On 30 January 2023, Goulding teased a next single, titled "Like a Saviour", releasing it on the day after of the announcement.
+Its music video was directed by Joe Connor, featuring choreography arranged by Daniel Alwell.
+"By the End of the Night" was chosen as the last single from the album, released on 22 March.
+On 31 March, Goulding released the songs "Midnight Dreams", "Cure for Love", "Love Goes On", and "Higher Than Heaven" on digital platforms in conjunction with her appearance on the Amazon Freevee concert film Monumental: Ellie Goulding at Kew Gardens.
+She also uploaded a visualiser for "Midnight Dreams" on 4 April.
+Three days later, the day of the album's release, Goulding released a music video for "Better Man", directed by Tom Sandford.

-Higher Than Heaven Tour
+Tour

-In support of the album, Goulding announced European dates for the Higher Than Heaven Tour: She also announced shows in the United States, accompanied by an orchestra.
+In support of the album, Goulding announced European dates for the Higher Than Heaven Tour, supported by Canadian singer Olivia Lunny.
+The tour, scheduled to run throughout the autumn, included major shows across the United Kingdom and mainland Europe.
+UK stops included cities such as Glasgow, Manchester, and Birmingham, culminating in a headline performance at the Roundhouse in London, while Mainland European stops included Paris, Brussels, Milan, Cologne, and Berlin.

+Before the main tour, Goulding also held an intimate, sold-out promotional show at Pryzm in Kingston Upon Thames in May.
+She also announced shows in the United States, accompanied by an orchestra.